Characterization and enumeration of 3-regular permutation graphs: Introduction

 Permutation graphs have received a considerable amount of attention in the literature since their introduction (see, for example, \cite{kls, ru, js}).
 Many algorithmic problems have efficient solutions on permutation graphs.
 For example, it was shown in \cite{CHP} that the longest path problem (which is NP-complete on general graphs) can be solved in linear time on permutation graphs.

 There has been interest in enumerating various types of permutation graphs.
 For instance, in \cite{kr2}, Koh and Ree gave a recurrence relation for the number of connected permutation graphs.
 In \cite{AH}, the number of permutation trees is shown to be $2n-2$ for $n\geq 2$.
-It is well known that permutation graphs cannot have induced cycles of length five or greater.
-Therefore, it is easy to see that the only connected $2$-regular permutation graphs are $C_3$ and $C_4$ \cite{kr}.
-In this direction, we will consider $r$-regular permutation graphs.
-For $r > 2$, we show that the family is infinite.
+A graph is called {\it $r$-regular} if the degree of the each vertex of the graph is equal to $r$ .
+It is easy to see that the only connected $2$-regular permutation graphs are $C_3$ and $C_4$ \cite{kr}, as it is well known that permutation graphs cannot have induced cycles of length five or greater.
+In this direction, we will consider $r$-regular permutation graphs with $r > 2$, we show that the family is infinite for each $r>2$.

 \begin{theorem} For every $r \geq 3$, there are infinitely many connected $r$-regular permutation graphs. \end{theorem}